- A heraldic term used when an ordinary, such as a bar, fess or chevron, is broken in one or more places

 - FRETTY (FRETE or FRETTÉ)

-- The heraldic term for a pattern of interlaced bars forming a (usually) diagonal trellis either overlapped or
+- Alternative heraldic terms for a pattern of interlaced bars forming a (usually) diagonal trellis either overlapped or

 joined together (see also ‘interlaced’).

 Arms of São João do Campo, Portugal (fotw); Flag of Oulens-sous-Echallens, Switzerland (fotw)